kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

   - On the first failure, `firstFailureTime` is set to the current timestamp
   - On subsequent failures, the timestamp is preserved to track failure duration
   - On success, `firstFailureTime` is cleared (set to nil)
-- The `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` status fields are populated for external metrics with fallback configured
+- The `fallbackStatus` and `firstFailureTime` status fields are populated for external metrics with fallback configured
-- Fallback activates when `(current time - firstFailureTime) >= failureDuration`
+- Fallback activates when `(current time - firstFailureTime) >= failureDurationSeconds`

 #### Downgrade

 When the feature gate is disabled:
 - The `fallback` field in `ExternalMetricSource` is ignored by the controller
-- The `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` status fields are not updated (remain at last values but are not used)
+- The `fallbackStatus` and `firstFailureTime` status fields are not updated (remain at last values but are not used)
 - All external metrics revert to current behavior: HPA cannot scale based on them when they're unavailable
 - Any HPAs currently using fallback values will:
   - Maintain their current replica count